cran-task-views/Cluster/Cluster.md

         implemented.
     -   Package `r pkg("movMF")` fits finite mixtures of von Mises-Fisher distributions with the EM algorithm.
+    -   Package `r pkg("otrimle")` performs robust cluster analysis allowing for outliers and noise that cannot be fitted by any cluster.
+The data are modeled by a mixture of Gaussian distributions and a noise component, which is an improper uniform distribution covering the whole Euclidean space.
     -   Package `r pkg("prabclus")` clusters a presence-absence matrix object by calculating an MDS from the distances, and applying maximum likelihood Gaussian mixtures clustering to the